video

 ## Related Skills

-- **social-content**: For video content strategy, hooks, and what to post
+- **social**: For video content strategy, hooks, and what to post

 - **ad-creative**: For paid video ad creative and iteration